 - Criminal activities

-Please note that there is no specific language that the student must use.
-However, if there is a belief or suspicion that an incident has occurred, send the employee/student to the Office of Human Resources and follow-up with the Chief HR Officer, Jeanine Boddie-LaVan, at 334-244-3639 to personally ensure that the situation has been redirected appropriately.
+Please note that there is no specific language that the student/employee must use.
+However, if there is a belief or suspicion that an incident has occurred, send the employee/student to the Office of Human Resources and follow-up with the Chief HR Officer at 334 244-3639 to personally ensure that the situation has been redirected appropriately.
 We want to work with the leadership on our campus to be vigilant about preventing and immediately correcting these behaviors and ensuring a culture and a workplace free from criminal, discriminatory, and harassing behaviors.

 - If a student requests that his or her name not be used, all reasonable steps will be taken to respond and investigate consistent with the request, so long as doing so does not prevent the school from responding effectively and preventing the harassment of other students or the complainant.
 This does limit the University’s ability to respond.